uuid6/uuid6-ietf-draft/.github/ISSUE_TEMPLATE/proposed-draft-change.md

 ####  Current Text:
 ```
-UUIDs SHOULD be universally unique.
+UUIDs MAY be universally unique.
 ```

 #### Proposed Text:
 ```
-UUIDs MUST be universally unique.
+UUIDs SHOULD be universally unique.
 ```

 ---